KagamiYuan/kagamiyuan.github.io/_posts/2014/2014-12-31-The-elements-of-style——reading-notes#1.md

+---
+layout: post
-#The elements of style——Reading notes#1
+title: The Element of Style—-Reading notes#1
+categories:
+- English
+tags:
+- English
+---

-##I. Elementary Rules of Usage
+#I. Elementary Rules of Usage

-###1.
+##1.
 Form the possessive singular of nouns by adding ’s.

      Charles’s friend